 Chronic Lung Disease

 If you or someone you care about has one of these medical conditions, seek help immediately if you experience signs of depression.
 HMO members -- talk to your primary care physician for a referral to a behavioral health expert.
-Indemnity and Navigator by Tufts Health Plan members -- contact United Behavioral Health for assistance (enter 10910 as your access code).
+Indemnity and Navigator/Spirit by Tufts Health Plan members -- contact Beacon Health Strategies.

 This information provided by the Group Insurance Commission.